Weave Your World

 What’s coming next.

-The alpha ships new features weekly.
+The alpha ships new features every 1-2 weeks.
 Here’s what’s on the workbench and what’s around the corner.

 Export & Publish

-Scene deltas that show exactly what changed (“Kira gained +5 STR this chapter”).
+Scene deltas that show exactly what changed this chapter (“Kira gained +5 STR”).
 Stat sparklines across 50 chapters.
-Consistency alerts before your readers find the mistakes.
+See the shape of your progression system at a glance.

 Story Web